siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 That is standard arithmetic's main abstraction, and it is a legitimate object of study.
 It is the arithmetic of units that do not affect one another.

 It is not fair to arithmetic to rely on physics examples to make this point.
 Arithmetic can say it on its own: standard addition studies the special case where the interaction term is zero.

+Classical arithmetic is not thrown away.
+It becomes the special case of non-interacting things.
+A new arithmetic should describe the larger case: units brought into relation.

 When we write "two children in one room," we may only be writing a union: